-- 1. Insert the duplex LC connector into the SFP transceiver. - 2.
-Connect the other end of the cable to a device with SFPtransceiver installed. - Check the LNK/ACT LED of the SFP slot on the front of the Wall-mount Managed Switch.
-Ensure that the SFP transceiver is operating correctly. - 4.
-Check the Link mode of the SFP port if the link fails.
-To function with some fiber-NICs or Media Converters, user has to set the port Link mode to "100M Force" or "1000M Force".
+- 1. Insert the duplex LC connector into the SFP/SFP+ transceiver. - 2.
+Connect the other end of the cable to a device with SFP/SFP+ transceiver installed. - Check the LNK/ACT LED of the SFP/SFP+ slot on the front of the Managed Switch.
+Ensure that the SFP/SFP+ transceiver is operating correctly. - 1.
+Check the Link mode of the SFP/SFP+ port if the link fails.
+To function with some fiber-NICs or Media Converters, user has to set the port Link mode to "10G Force", "1000M Force" or "100M Force".